core-wg/cocoa/draft-ietf-core-cocoa.md

 Introduction
 ============

-CoAP, the Constrained Application Protocol, needs to be implemented in such a way that it does not cause persistent congestion on the network it uses.
+CoAP, the Constrained Application Protocol {{-coap}}, needs to be implemented in such a way that it does not cause persistent congestion on the network it uses.
 The CoRE CoAP specification defines basic behavior that exhibits low risk of congestion with minimal implementation requirements.
 It also leaves